AfrykanskaSzlachta/The-Gauntlet/README.md

 ### Exotic Draw Script

-The `exotic_lottery.ps1` script determines if you have won the Wish-Ender from The Shattered Throne or the Xenophage from Pit of Heresy, based on a 5% chance.
+The `exotic_lottery.ps1` script determines if you have won the Wish-Ender from The Shattered Throne, the Xenophage from Pit of Heresy or the Gjallarhorn from the Grasp of Avarice based on a 5% chance.

 **Usage:**
 1. Run the script in PowerShell